 About Würth Iceland

-There are five categories; men 30 years and older, 40 years and older and 50 years and older and women 25 years and older and 35 years and older.
 The tournament is played at ¼ of a field with six players; a goalie and five strikers!
 The tournament consists of three main things; reception, the tournament and a closing party.
-25 foreign teams and 21 Icelandic teams took part in Würth Iceland – football&fun tournament 2019.
+29 foreign teams and 16 Icelandic teams took part in Würth Iceland – football&fun tournament 2022.

 Please visit our Facebook site, Würth Iceland – football&fun.Read more